dvdbng/picplz-fb/README.md

 #Picplz-fb

-Publishes your Picplz photos to your Facebook account using Facebook native photo system Publishes your Picplz photos to your Facebook account using Facebook native photo system.
+Publishes your Picplz photos to your Facebook account using Facebook native photo system.

 #Usage